 Imagine the best beer you’ve ever had….Got it?
 Now here’s some good news.
-You can make a beer that tastes that good.
+I can show you how to homebrew beer that tastes that good.

-Yes, with the some equipment and the right know-how you can take your beer-geekdom to the ultimate level.
+Yes, with the some equipment and the right know-how you can take your beer-geekdom to the ultimate level by homebrewing.
 You can transform yourself from the mere beer drinker to a creator of beer.

 Where do I learn to Homebrew?